Vocational Education and Training Delivered to School Students (Reference 143)

 Head Start

-From 2023, the Victorian government will be expanding the Head Start program to all government secondary schools.
-Head Start provides an innovative approach that encourages students to undertake an apprenticeship or traineeship with high-quality Certificate III qualifications in priority industries as part of their senior secondary studies.
+In 2023, the Head Start program was rolled out to all Victorian government secondary schools.
+Head Start provides an innovative approach that encourages students to undertake an apprenticeship or traineeship in priority industries as part of their senior secondary studies.
 Like all SBATs, Head Start apprenticeships and are funded through Skills First.

 School VET fees and charges

-VET programs are considered standard curriculum and therefore government schools must provide VET tuition free of charge.
-Government schools can no longer request payments from parents for essential learning materials for VET studies.
+VET courses are considered standard curriculum and therefore government schools must provide VET tuition free of charge.
+Government schools cannot require payments from parents or families for essential learning materials for VET courses.
+Schools can invite students, parents or families to contribute voluntarily to the school’s overall VET program, but non-payment of this voluntary contribution cannot preclude a student’s involvement in the program.

 This may include: